This post may contain affiliate links.

-A simple chicken dish that serves the whole family and guests, in the slow cooker, with all the summery flavours you need… this is IT!
+Want a simple slow cooker chicken recipe that serves the whole family and guests, with all the summery flavours you need… this is IT!
 Welcome to the latest in my Summer Slow Cooker Series.
 I give you – Honey Barbecue Slow Cooker Pulled Chicken.

 Once you’ve tasted this Slow Cooker Pulled Chicken I guarantee you won’t be going back.
 It is so full of flavour but oh-so simple to prepare.
 It’s ideal for those warm evenings when you just want something delicious but can’t be bothered to cook over a hot stove.